haiqin-zhang/AM-EEG/notes.md

 nonmusicians = ['01', '03', '04', '05', '08', '09', '10', '11', '16', '19', '20']
 musicians = ['02', '06', '07', '12', '13', '14', '15', '17', '18', '21']

+These lists are saved as .mat files under utils and can be loaded later
 ---
+## Participant-specific preprocessing notes

-## New info for participants 14+: MIDI triggers added
+### New info for participants 14+: MIDI triggers added
 **Preprocess using pp_manual_new and pp_prepost_new**: these files allow keypresses to be aligned to MIDI triggers

 Participant 13: special case, MIDI triggers only use one channel but there are bugs